The Barcelona Open is an ATP 500 clay court tournament that is held annually in Barcelona, Spain.

 Will the Barcelona Tennis Tournament be on Amazon Prime UK?

-Yes, the tournament will be available to stream on Amazon Prime from 17 Apr – 23 Apr 2023.
+Yes, the tournament was available to stream on Amazon Prime from the 17th of April to the 23rd of April 2023.

 How many times has Nadal won the Singles Title in Barcelona?